department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-findings.md

 ## We need to talk about VA processes and services

 1. **Simplify the harassment reporting process to reduce the burden on the person reporting** because they may be distraught and not know whether what happened is assault, sexual assault, or harassment.
 Give them simple options for reporting so they don't have to try multiple options when they're upset.
+We need the process of reporting harassment to be as easy as possible so people will actually do it.

     3. The people who receive harassment reporting calls or in-person reports need trauma-informed training in what to do and how to support people who are reporting harassment.
 This includes VA providers and VA-contracted providers, who also might receive harassment reports.